leon13/Belter/README.md

 # Belter
 > An exceptional or outstanding example of something.

 __Harry Harrison's Belter, A full suite framework to help you hit the ground running.__

-This boilplate isn't really meant for general use, but more for those who know what they're doing.
+This boilerplate isn't really meant for general use, but more for those who know what they're doing.
 Or at least like to think they do... _I'm talking about you, Phil_.

 ## Features
 Aside from the obvious starting point that can always take so damn long, Belter includes a few little neat tricks I've picked up along the way.